 That is what I did.

 I started dating gorgeous specimens whom I would meet around base or at the Officers’ Mess.
-Each hunk I met and dated, I made sure to introduce to Dean: Pete, Greg, Chris, Fraser.
+Each hunk I met and dated, I made sure to introduce to Dean: Pete, Greg, Chris, Fraser – all nice guys.
 Dean would prickle slightly when I would bring a new guy to him to meet.
 This went on for about eighteen months.